Whoopi Goldberg: 1980s: Early work and recognition

 Between 1985 and 1988, Goldberg was the busiest female star, making seven films.
 She starred in Penny Marshall's directorial debut Jumpin' Jack Flash (1986) and began a relationship with David Claessen, a director of photography on the set; they married later that year.
 The film was a modest success, and during the next two years, three additional motion pictures featured Goldberg: Burglar (1987), Fatal Beauty (1987), and The Telephone (1988).
 Though they were not as successful, Goldberg garnered awards from the NAACP Image Awards.
 Goldberg and Claessen divorced after the poor box office performance of The Telephone, in which she was contracted to perform.
 She tried unsuccessfully to sue the film's producers.
 Clara's Heart (1988) did poorly at the box office, though her own performance was critically acclaimed.
+She made a guest appearance in Michael Jackson's short film for the song "Liberian Girl".
+As the 1980s concluded, she hosted numerous HBO specials of Comic Relief with fellow comedians Robin Williams and Billy Crystal.